g-poulos/usv_simulation/README.md

 ## Plugin setup

+All the Python scripts used for the plugins are based on the [PyVista](https://github.com/pyvista/pyvista) library.

 ### Ocean Current and Wind

-To use the ocean current and wind plugins, two data tables must be first created using the Python scripts in `feature_extraction_scripts` directory.
-Only the model STL and mass are required to create the tables.
+To use the ocean current and wind plugins, two data tables must first be created using the Python scripts in `feature_extraction_scripts` directory.
+The **model STL** and **mass** are required to create the tables.
 The final CSV files must be located to the model `meshes` directory.

 For the scripts to work properly: